-Nevertheless, the AIA offers a few short form agreements that have internal general conditions and do not incorporate the bulky A201.
-Three of these short form agreements are the A104, A105, and A145
+Nevertheless, the AIA offers a few short-form agreements that have internal general conditions and do not incorporate the bulky A201.
+Three of these short-form AIA agreements are the A104, A105, and A145

 The A104 is considered a short form agreement because it is a stand-alone agreement that does not require the use of a separate general conditions document.
 If the owner and builder select either of the two cost-plus payment methods, the parties will need to complete an Exhibit A to the A104, which provides the detail for the cost of the project.